andrew-zachary/andrew-zachary/README.md

 # Hi, I'm a frontend web developer.
-Targeting modern browsers for building blazing fast web apps, I believe that Vuejs is the default pickup to build any SPA, simply because it has a rich ecosystem, great documentation, and a very big community to help you, also like to use:
+Targeting modern browsers for building blazing fast web apps, I believe that Vuejs is the default pickup to build any SPA, simply because it has a rich ecosystem, great documentation, and a very big community to help you, also have experience working with:

 - Astrobuild is a great tool for SSG and MPA which plays well with Alpinejs and Tailwind (a must-use to style every app).